 Under Florida law, a Living Will must be signed by its maker in the presence of two witnesses, at least one of whom is neither the spouse nor a blood relative of the maker.
 If the maker is physically unable to sign the Living Will, one of the witnesses can sign in the presence and at the direction of the maker.
-Florida will recognize a Living Will, which has been signed in another state, if that Living Will was signed in compliance with the laws of that state, or in compliance with the laws of Florida.
+Florida will recognize a Living Will, which has been signed in another state, if that Living Will was signed in compliance with the laws of Florida.